shekharshank/indices/src/services/collector/README.md

   sudo rabbitmqctl purge_queue "indices_queue"
 ```

-Enable the custom TCP port access to the Collector.go server for
+Enable the custom TCP port access to the collector.go server for port number for 5672.
-Port Number for 5672.

 Misc.
 Commands for Influxdb
 ```